andrewginns/Movie_or_Code/README.md

 # Movie_or_Code

-NLP Binary Classifier for determining if an unseen set of statements is a movie questions or stackoverflow post.
+Task 1: NLP Binary Classifier for determining if an unseen set of statements is a movie questions or StackOverflow post.

+Task 2: Predict the relevant programming language from the title of a post on StackOverflow